These Lemon Raspberry Scones take just 30 minutes to prepare and serve 8.

 - Bake in a Hot Oven: The higher temp helps them rise better.

-- Experiment with Flavor: Substitute the raspberries with blueberries or add some chocolate chips—because why not?
+- Experiment with Flavor: Substitute the raspberries with blueberries or chocolate chips.

 Fun Variations & Topping Ideas